romaricp/automatephp.github.io/doc/index.md

 ```

 This is the schema of all your project's architecture
-You have to target your domain name in the folder `/your/project/path/current/.`
+You have to target your domain name inside the folder `/your/project/path/current/.`

 Each deployment will create a new subdirectory in the releases directory.
 Once the deployment is finished, a symlink named "current" will indicate the new version.

-# Launching a Deployment
+# Launching a deployment

 ## From your desktop

-The following command allows you to launch the deployment on the remote server(s)
+The following command allows you to launch the deployment on remote server(s)

 ```bash
 php automate.phar deploy development master